Polymyalgia rheumatica (PMR)

 Polymyalgia rheumatica (PMR) is a condition that causes severe pain, stiffness and inflammation in the muscles around the shoulders, upper arms, neck and hips and generally starts after the age of 60 but can occur earlier The cause is not known but it is usually associated with immune system disorders, genetic factors or an infection.

 Often people with this condition also have giant cell arteritis which is a form of vasculitis, a group of disorders that results in inflammation of blood vessels.
-See Giant Cell Arteritis for natural remedies.

 when the immune system sends out antibodies (a type of white blood